 - Purpose: What are the goals of your institution?
 What call to action or public need are you responding to?

 - Means: How will your institution achieve these goals?

 - Intended Value: What do you want the public to get out of interactions with your institution?

 Each of these questions serves as a guidepost.
-If periodically reviewed, the mission statement can help you determine the degree to which any programs, initiatives or actions align with the purpose of the museum.
+If periodically reviewed, the mission statement can help you determine the degree to which any programs, initiatives, or actions align with the purpose of the museum.
 It is ultimately the duty of the board and institutional director to write and update the mission statement as needed.
-However, inclusion of staff or volunteer input can be help get the organization as a whole on the same page.
+Including staff or volunteer input can help get the whole organization on the same page.

 Sources for writing your mission statement: